20tab/uwsgi-local-dns-resolver/README.md

 Setting the `-s` will let uWSGI-DNS poll the uWSGI subscription server periodically.
 In this way uWSGI-DNS will notice failed/disappeared HTTP nodes and will remove them from the local domains.

-## uWSGI integration
+## uWSGI (Emperor) integration
-The integration with uWSGI is simple and straightforward.
+The integration with the uWSGI emperor is simple and straightforward.
 We assume you use the uWSGI HTTP subscription server.
 To integrate uWSGI-DNS you can edit the configuration file of your emperor/subscription server as follows: